ovh/docs/pages/platform/ai-training/34_TUTO_yolov5/guide.en-us.md

 >
 > This tutorial has been realized with the COCO dataset.
 If you don't have your own dataset, you can use it by downloading the COCO version "YOLO v5 Pytorch" available for free on [Roboflow](https://public.roboflow.com/object-detection/microsoft-coco-subset/).

-### Launch and access Jupyter notebook with Pytorch library
+### Launching and accessing Jupyter notebook with Pytorch library

-You need to attach a volume if your data is in your OVHCloud object storage and you want to use it during your experiment or if you need to save the results of your work in the object storage.
-For more information on data, volumes and permissions, see the \[data\] (put this link on the word data: lien du doc data) page.
+You need to attach a volume if your data is in your OVHcloud object storage and you want to use it during your experiment, or if you need to save the results of your work in the object storage.
+For more information on data, volumes and permissions, see [our guide on data](../data).

 If you want to launch it from the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we), just follow this [guide](../start-use-notebooks).